Nilajjana/rubics_cube_solver/README.md

 ## Known Issues / TODO

-- the code runs fine and solves every thing but even at the end 9 edges remin flipped after implementing the solving sequence on the scrambled cube the edges are nmely UF, FL, FR, BD, UL, DL, DR.
+- the code runs fine and solves every thing but even at the end 4 edges remin flipped after implementing the solving sequence on the scrambled cube the edges are nmely BL, BD, RB,  RF.